esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 This section will explain the operation of the DMA through the DMA HAL.

-There is a DMA instance inside X-HEEP, but others can be connected outside through the bus (see the `example_external_peripheral` application in `sw/aplications/example_external_peripheral/main.c`).
+There is a DMA subsystem instance inside X-HEEP, but others can be connected outside through the bus (see the `example_external_peripheral` application in `sw/aplications/example_external_peripheral/main.c`).
 As long as the DMA instance is the same and the registers are memory mapped with the same structure, the DMA HAL can be used.

 The DMA HAL adds an extra computational overhead to transactions in order to check the consistency of the transaction configurations.
-By-passing this layer (and the steps here described) is disadvised.
+By-passing this layer (and the steps here described) is risky.
 For the efficiency-hungry applications, doing at least one pass with the whole validation process is recommended.
 The HAL allows to load and launch transactions with minimum overhead afterwards.